 Where does it come from?
 Koch, semolina sponge cake

-This cake belongs to Serbian cuisine but nobody knows how it got there!
+This cake belongs to Serbian cuisine but nobody surely knows how it got there!

 Koch (in Serbian, koh) has a really soft and moist texture.
 It was usually a dessert for children, although it makes a great afternoon tea or coffee accompaniment.

-The word koch is German, it's an adjective and it means cooked!
+The word koch is German, and it means to cook!
 BUT YOU DON'T COOK THIS CAKE, YOU BAKE IT!

 Koch (koh), semolina sponge cake recipe

 5 eggs (whites and yolks separated)

 1/2 tsp baking powder (or half a sachet)

 1 l milk